syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

     /// <summary>

-    /// Represents a constructor to create value for merge fields.
+    /// Represents a constructor to create value for merge fields

     /// </summary>